 #4 Phantasy Star 2

-In the end choosing a phantasy star game to represent was also a challange.
+In the end choosing a phantasy star game to represent was also a challenge.
 But in the end I think we can all agree that 2 is the peak of the series.
-Taking place many generations after the events of the first game, this installment inproved over the aspects that made the first phantasy star so enjoyable.
+Taking place many generations after the events of the first game, this installment improved over the aspects that made the first phantasy star so enjoyable.
 As well as adding some new things.
 Maybe it was the Scifi style environment or The enhanced difficulty for any RPG but phantasy star is considered one of the most memorable franchises segas ever made.

 #3 Final Fantasy 3